AkeneoLabs/akeneolabs.com/docs/README.md

     </div>
   <div class="feature">
     <h2>Updated</h2>
-    <p>This documentation will be updated by [Dani Roman](https://danielromanmartinez.com/).
+    <p>This documentation will be updated by <a href="https://danielromanmartinez.com/" target="_blank" title="Dani Roman">Dani Roman</a>.
 NOTE: Actually this documentation is in beta.</p>
   </div>
 </div>

 ::: warning NOTE
 This is a beta documentation, probably you will find some grammar errors and so on.
-If you find something wrong, email me: [roman.martinez.daniel@gmail.com](roman.martinez.daniel@gmail.com) or just make a pull request.
+If you find something wrong, email me: [roman.martinez.daniel@gmail.com](mailto:roman.martinez.daniel@gmail.com) or just make a pull request.

 The official documentation can be found here: [https://docs.akeneo.com/latest/index.html](https://docs.akeneo.com/latest/index.html)
 :::